tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 command set is automatically generated with Pry's built-in commands when Pry is loaded and can be accessed via `Pry::Commands` or `Pry.commands` (a shortcut to `Pry.config.commands`, our old friend from the customization API).
-As the previous examples demonstrated, whether to import a whole command set into the default command set via the [`Pry::CommandSet#import`][Pry::CommandSet#import - RubyDoc] method, or to add just a single command via the [`Pry::CommandSet#add_command`][Pry::CommandSet#add_command - RubyDoc] method, the default command set is a frequent target of Pry plugins.
+As the previous examples demonstrate, the default command set is a frequent target of Pry plugins, whether to import another command set into the default command set via the [`Pry::CommandSet#import`][Pry::CommandSet#import - RubyDoc] method, or to add just a single command via the [`Pry::CommandSet#add_command`][Pry::CommandSet#add_command - RubyDoc] method.

 Although command sets also provide a rich DSL for defining new commands and adding them to the set of commands, as is demonstrated above with